 • Infrequent attendance.
 Little evidence of preparation or thought.
 Rarely contributes to classroom discussion.
 Demonstrates little or no comprehension of the topic or readings.
 Unenthusiastic demeanor.
 Generally unwilling to participate in debates.
-Distracts other students or the professor from classroom activities (e.g., surfing web, disruptive talking, text messaging, unprofessional conduct), thus impeding the course of learning.
+Distracts other students or the professor from classroom activities (e.g., surfing the web, disruptive talking, text messaging, unprofessional conduct), thus impeding the course of learning.
 The quality of the course would be considerably improved had the student not been a member of the class.

-II.
-Three (2+1) Written/Oral Academic Article Summaries/Critiques (40%):
+III.
+Two (2) Written/Oral Academic Article Summaries/Critiques (30%):

 Beginning on week 2, each assigned article will be thoroughly reviewed by one student.
-This will consist of a 4-page written article summary/critique (with a minimum [maximum] 3 [4] single-spaced pages using type-12 font and 1-inch margins throughout, not counting the cover page).
-Two out of three reviews assigned will also be presented orally to the class (with a minimum [maximum] of 20 [30] minutes allocated to each presentation), using PowerPoint.
+This will consist of a 4-page written article summary/critique (minimum of 4 full single-spaced pages and absolute maximum of 5 full single-spaced pages, not including references page, if applicable) using type-12 font and 1-inch margins throughout, not counting the cover page.
+The papers assigned will also be presented orally to the class (with a minimum [maximum] of 25 [33] minutes allocated to each presentation), using PowerPoint.
 After each presentation, all students will discuss the paper, with the presenting student leading the class in the discussion.
-If you are presenting, please remember to give the professor a paper copy of the slides (i.e., handouts, 6 slides per page, please).
+If you are presenting, please remember to give the professor a paper copy of the slides (i.e., handouts, 4 or 6 slides per page, please), and to email a copy of your presentation.

-Over the course of the semester, each student will be responsible for conducting three article summaries/critiques (each written paper (x 3) worth 10 marks, each presentation (x 2) worth 5 marks, thus 40 marks overall).
-For the two articles that students will present to the class, the grade breakdown for each is 10 marks for written summary/critique and 5 marks for oral presentation/discussion (thus, out of a possible 10 and 5 marks, respectively, for written and oral components).
-For the article that is solely composed of a written summary/critique (i.e., no oral presentation), the grade will be out of 10 marks.
-Articles will be assigned during the first week of the course.
-More details will be discussed in class, but the scope of the written review must include the following:
+Over the course of the semester, each student will be responsible for conducting two article summaries/critiques (each written paper component (x 2) is worth 7 marks, each presentation component (x 2) is worth 8 marks, thus 30 marks overall).
+In other words, for the two articles that students will present to the class, the grade breakdown for each is up to 7 marks for written summary/critique (graded out of 100) and 8 marks for oral presentation/discussion (also graded out of 100) (thus, a possible 7 and 8 marks, respectively, for the written and oral components of each assigned article).
+More details will be discussed in class, but the scope of the written review would generally include the following, with some exceptions made for conceptual (non-empirical) papers: